 You should feel confident about your diagnosis; many patients choose to get a second opinion before beginning any treatment plan.
 At Virginia Oncology Associates, our oncologists provide many second opinions – for all types of cancer diagnoses and treatment plans.
 Most insurance companies will cover a second opinion assessment, but you should always check with your insurance provider to check your coverage before making an appointment.

-To schedule a second opinion with one of our physicians, please choose a location that is convenient for you and call our office to make an appointment.
-Virginia Oncology Associates has offices located throughout Hampton Roads, including Virginia Beach, Norfolk, Newport News, Hampton, Williamsburg, Chesapeake, Suffolk and Elizabeth City.
+To schedule a second opinion with one of our Virginia Oncology Associates physicians choose a location that is most convenient for you and call our office to make an appointment.

 Support Groups and Other Services

 We know this is a difficult time, but you can do this–and the cancer care specialists at Virginia Oncology Associates are ready to help you every step of the way.
 We’re here to answer questions and connect you with the resources you need.

 After Skin Cancer Treatment

 Following specific skin cancer treatments, it is possible that some type of follow up cancer treatments will be recommended to supplement and/or keep a close watch on your skin.
 Your Virginia Oncology Associates cancer specialist team will inform you of what is recommended based on your unique skin cancer treatment plan.

 There are precautions you can take to help prevent future skin cancers from developing.
 Because skin cancer is caused by ultraviolet (UV) ray exposure from the sun we suggest you limit exposure.
 But as a Virginia resident you don’t want to stay indoors so here are some things that you can do to be preventative: